ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/pwc/Update_1.md

 ## Objectives

 Our goal by the end of next week is to have a model built and find a metric to gauge its performance.
-If everything goes according to plan we will have a benchmark model for comparision with models that we will be applying compression methods on.
+If everything goes according to plan we will have a benchmark model for comparison with models that we will be applying compression methods on.

 [^1]: https://en.wikipedia.org/wiki/Emotion_classification